leggedrobotics/marladona-isaac-lab/README.md

 - Install Isaac Sim and Lab by following the [installation guide](https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/index.html).
 We recommend using the conda installation as it simplifies calling Python scripts from the terminal.

-- Clone this repository separately from the Isaac Lab installation (i.e. outside the `IsaacLab` directory):
+- Clone this repository separately from the Isaac Lab installation (i.e., outside the `IsaacLab` directory):

 ```bash
 # Option 1: HTTPS